Car prices are about to soar again. Blame Hurricane Ida - KTVZ

 CarFax estimates that at least 212,000 vehicles were lost in the storm.
 And AIR Worldwide, which estimates insurance industry losses from natural disasters, believes that insurers will cover losses of more than 250,000 vehicles from Ida.
 And only about 78% of the vehicles will be insured for this kind of loss, according to the Insurance Information Institute, which means that the number of vehicles lost will be even greater than the insured losses.

-Anyone looking to buy cars in the next several months, even those far from this year’s hurricane paths, should beware: CarFax estimates that there are are 370,000 storm damaged cars on the road today, often sold to unsuspecting buyers.
-Some of of those cars were damaged damaged by previous storms, including Hurricane Katrina 16 years ago.
+Anyone looking to buy cars in the next several months, even those far from this year’s hurricane paths, should beware: CarFax estimates that there are 370,000 storm-damaged cars on the road today, often sold to unsuspecting buyers.
+Some of of those cars were damaged by previous storms, including Hurricane Katrina 16 years ago.

 The-CNN-Wire